GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

 Add setter comments to matching resource fields.
-Setters serve as parameters for template-free setting of comments.
+Setters serve as parameters for template-free setting of field values.

 Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
 Setter comments can be added to